After months of testing, we found the best women’s climbing pants for every style and budget. Suit up and climb on.

 The wide waistband stays in place even on big moves.
 And the side pocket has a zip enclosure to keep essentials on hand.
 We wanted to use it for our phone but found it dug in a bit too much.
 Plan to use it for smaller items like chapstick.

-While not the best for hot days, as the fabric is quite thick and durable, these are a No. 1 pick for crisp fall climbing days.
+While not the best for hot days, as the fabric is quite thick and durable, these are a top pick for crisp fall climbing days.

 Best of the Rest

-Also new for 2020, these pants are perfect for long days on multi-pitch climbs.
-Their fast drying, stretchy material coupled with a comfortable waistband make them one tester’s first pick for all outdoor climbing excursions.
+These pants ($99) are perfect for long days on multipitch climbs.
+Their fast-drying, stretchy material coupled with a comfortable waistband make them one tester’s first pick for all outdoor climbing excursions.

 Drop-in front pockets can hold small essentials, and we appreciate the addition of the zippered leg pocket.
 Best of all, the pockets all lay flat and don’t cause any discomfort under the harness.